U.S. flag

 For this treatment, the affected toe or finger first has to be soaked in warm water for ten minutes and then dried.
 After that, the urea-based cream is applied to the nail, and the nail is covered with an adhesive bandage.
 After 24 hours, the bandage is removed and the toe or finger is held in warm water again.
 The softened layer of the nail is then scraped off using a spatula, the cream is applied again and the nail is covered with a new bandage.
 This treatment is carried out over 14 days.
 Once the infected part of the nail has been scraped away completely, the skin beneath is treated for another four weeks with a bifonazole cream.

-So far, only a few studies have looked into topical nail fungus treatments with nail polishes or creams.
-Because these studies had weaknesses, the results should be interpreted with caution.
+Only a few studies have looked into topical nail fungus treatments with nail polishes or creams.
 Amorolfine has not yet been well studied.
 Ciclopirox polish and treatment sets with urea and bifonazole cream were tested in a few studies.

 Research on the effectiveness of nail polish containing ciclopirox showed that, after one year:

-Treatment with sets containing urea and bifonazole cream was tested in one study.
-It was compared with a treatment in which only urea cream was applied and the nail was removed, but without applying bifonazole cream afterwards.
+Treatment with sets combining the application of urea cream and then putting on bifonazole cream was tested in one study.
+That study compared that with a treatment in which only urea cream was applied and the nail was removed.
 Three months after treatment was completed, it was found that:

-- No fungus was visible or detectable in about 41 out of 100 people who only used urea cream.
+• No fungus was detectable in about 51 out of 100 people who used both urea and bifonazole cream.

-- No fungus was visible or detectable in about 51 out of 100 people who used both urea and bifonazole cream.
+• No fungus was detectable in about 41 out of 100 people who only used urea cream.

 What oral medications are available?

-- Terbinafine is preferred if the nail fungus is caused by a skin fungus (dermatophyte).
-This is usually the case.
+• Terbinafine is preferred if the nail fungus is caused by skin fungal infections (called dermatophytes), which is usually the case.

-Fluconazole is only used if other treatments didn’t work or aren’t an option for other reasons.
-It is taken once a week (dose: 150 mg).
-But fluconazole has to be taken for about 6 to 12 months to work properly.
+Fluconazole is another medication taken in tablet form.
+It is only used if other treatments didn’t work well enough or aren’t an option for other reasons.
+Fluconazole is taken once a week for about six to twelve months.

 How effective are tablets in treating nail fungus?

 Tablets for the treatment of nail fungus have been tested in several studies.
 All participants had an infection on their toenails caused by a skin fungus.
-Overall, the study results showed that tablets are considerably more effective than nail polishes or creams.
+The studies showed that both terbinafine and itraconazole are effective in treating nail fungus.

 One year after a three-month treatment with terbinafine:

-- About 43 out of 100 people who had this treatment no longer had a detectable fungal nail infection.
+• About 43 out of 100 people who didn’t have this treatment no longer had a detectable fungal nail infection.

 Some studies directly compared itraconazole and terbinafine with each other.
-They conclude that terbinafine is somewhat more effective than itraconazole.
+They found evidence suggesting that terbinafine is somewhat more effective than itraconazole.

 Treatment with breaks is thought to be about as effective as continuous treatment.
 But that has only been looked into in a few studies.

-The studies provide only very little information about how often the different side effects occurred.
+The studies on the tablets provided very little information about how commonly certain side effects occurred.
 But most people apparently tolerated the medications well.
-Only a few people in the studies stopped treatment because of side effects.
+Only a few participants in the studies stopped treatment because of side effects.

-What can be expected of products such as tea tree oil?
+What can be expected of home remedies like tea tree oil?

 Sometimes home remedies such as applying tea tree oil or vinegar are recommended for the treatment of nail fungus.
 But there aren’t any good quality studies on whether these or other products help to treat nail fungus.